Thomas Creek WMA - King's Road Unit

 - For purposes other than hunting, dogs are allowed only during non-hunting periods, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

-- Check the St. Johns River Water Management District's List of Properties web page for Thomas Creek Conservation Area (site being developed).
+- Check the St. Johns River Water Management District's web page for Thomas Creek Conservation Area.

-- View FWC's Regulations Summary for Thomas Creek Wildlife Management Area: King's Road Unit for an area map, hunting seasons, permits, fees and area regulations..
+- View FWC's regulations summary brochure for Thomas Creek WMA - King's Road Unit for an area map, hunting seasons, permits, fees and area regulations.